Solvay S.A. – Annual report – 31 December 2020

 As explained above, derivatives are initially recognized at fair value at the date a derivative contract is entered into and are subsequently remeasured to their fair value at the end of each reporting period.
 The resulting gain or loss is recognized in income or expense, unless the derivative is designated and effective as a hedging instrument.
 The Group designates certain derivatives as hedging instruments of the exposure to variability in cash flows with respect to a recognized asset or liability or a highly probable forecast transaction that could affect profit or loss (cash flow hedges).

-The Group designates certain derivatives and embedded derivatives, in respect of interest rate risk, foreign exchange rate risk, and commodity risk (mainly energy and CO2 emission rights price risk), as hedging instruments in a cash flow hedge relationship.
+The Group designates certain derivatives and embedded derivatives, in respect of interest rate risk, foreign exchange rate risk, Solvay share price risk, and commodity risk (mainly utility and CO2 emission rights price risks), as hedging instruments in a cash flow hedge relationship.